 Running of the Googlers

-How might we use the semi-truck sized, 134,784,000 pixel, display of screens in Google Chicago’s lobby to welcome visitors and employees?
+Use the semi-truck sized, 134,784,000 pixel, display of screens in Google Chicago’s lobby to create an on-brand first impression.

-How could we use the available data and computing power in order to provide viewers with organized, unique, and useful information?
+Use available data and computing power to provide viewers with customized and useful information.

-How can motion and narrative be incorporated to ensure that result is particular to this location yet representative of the larger brand culture. i.e. How can we make it Googley?
+Use motion and interaction to ensure that the resulting narrative is particular to the Chicago location yet representative of the larger brand culture and voice.

 Running of The Googlers is a data analytics meets human-centered design meets infographic match made in heaven.
 Combining Google Chicago’s calendar, facility, location, personnel and conferencing data into meaningful visualizations.
 It was our clients dream to display complex data, in real time, on the mammoth-sized lobby screen — and it was our mission to take the complexity of the data involved and boil it down into an engaging, on-brand, infographic narrative.